 A mass spectrometer is used to identify unknown substances, to determine the composition of mixtures and to

-accurately measure the relative amounts of substances present.
+accurately measure the relative amounts and masses of substances present.
 It has many uses in the chemical, engineering

 and space industries, the Rovers which NASA sent to the planet Mars all had mass spectrometers on board to